Partially smoothed information measures: Relation to other Entropy Measures

 \subsection{Quantum setting}

-For quantum problems Uhlmann's theorem~\cite{uhlmann85} indicates that it is natural to work with fidelity based distance measures such as the purified distance\,---\,which is what we will use in this section.
+Uhlmann's theorem~\cite{uhlmann85} indicates that it is natural to work with fidelity based distance measures for fully quantum problems.
+As such, we will use the purified distance in this section.
 Now, the equivalence proof from \cref{sec:equi/classical} crucially uses the idea of conditioning on the classical side information and hence we cannot give a direct quantum analogue.
 Instead we find the following equivalence result with the standard smooth max-mutual information (based on a different proof technique).

 \begin{theorem} Let $\rho_{AB}\in\cS_{\circ}(AB)$ and $0\leq2\eps+\delta\leq1$ with $\delta>0$.
 Then, we have

 and by definition we also have the opposite inequality $I_{\max}^{\eps,P }(\dot{A} ; B)_\rho\geq I_{\max}^{\eps,P }(A;B)_\rho$. \end{theorem}